adityaramesh/ccbase/README.md

 - The `src/ref` directory contains platform-specific reference programs that are written to help understand how various functions work before they are abstracted away behind an interface.
+- Avoid using constexpr structures alongside macros.
+Although the syntax may be cleaner in certain cases, it is not worth the development nightmare to maintain both variants simultaneously.